HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 The value of a custom property includes a type.
 For example, `--red: #EF2143` is assigning a color value to `--red`, whereas `--multiplier: 2.5` is assigning a number value.
 The types have changed a little since last year.
-While we know that setting a color is common use of custom properties, and the amount of pages where color types are found are increasing, in terms of the share of usage this has dropped from 40% to 30%.
+We know that setting a color is the most common use of custom properties, and the amount of pages on which color types are found is increasing.
+However, in terms of the share of usage, this has dropped from 40% to 30%.
 Entering this distribution is `calc()`, and images as a value type.

 ### Properties